 Stars: Monu Mukherjee, Shankar Chakraborty, Rajat Ganguly, Biswajit Chakraborty, Tulika Basu

-Egaro, the Immortal Eleven is one of the best Bengali movies 2011 which is based on a historical event leading to a football match between Mohum Bagan and East Yorkshire Regiment on 29 July 1911, when India was under the British rule.
-Actually this was the first time when Mohun Bagan or any native team won the IFA Shield.
+Egaro, the Immortal Eleven, is one of the best Bengali movies of 2011 which is based on a historical event leading to a football match between Mohum Bagan and East Yorkshire Regiment on 29 July 1911, when India was under British rule.
+This was the first time that mohun bagan or any native team won the FIFA shield.
 Egaro is a sports film where reality has been intermixed with elements of fiction.
-This makes the film more entertaining and exciting, filled with moments of suspense, excitement, drama and a bit of romance.
+This makes the film more entertaining and exciting, filled with moments of suspense, excitement, drama, and a bit of romance.
 Egaro is also the first celluloid tribute to the eleven Mohun Bagan players who won the shield.
 Egaro is not just about football.
 It is about the patriotic passion that

-This makes the film more entertaining and exciting, filled with moments of suspense, excitement, drama and a bit of romance.
-Egaro is also the first celluloid tribute to the eleven Mohun Bagan players who won the shield.
+This makes the film more entertaining and exciting, filled with moments of suspense, excitement, drama, and a bit of romance.
+Egaro was also the first celluloid tribute to the eleven Mohun Bagan players who won the shield.
 Egaro is not just about football.
-It is about the patriotic passion that inspires these eleven players to unite thousands of Indians from the entire eastern regions who flocked in from Dhaka, Burdwan, Midnapore crossing barriers of caste, class, community and language.
+It is about the patriotic passion that inspires these eleven players to unite thousands of Indians from the entire eastern regions who flocked in from Dhaka, Burdwan, and Midnapore, crossing barriers of caste, class, community and language.

 Without adding this movie, the list would not be completed.
 It’s part of the list.
-After spending some time on the list, I think this movie “Rang Milanti” should be mention in this list.
-Actually, this list is totally based on my point of view so no offense, please.
-Also if you want to add your favorite Bengali movie of 2011, just do let me know by commenting using the comment box.
-Your feedback is really valuable for me.
+After spending some time on the list, I think the movie “Rang Milanti” should be mentioned in this list.
+This list is totally based on my point of view so no offense, please.
+Also, if you want to add your favorite Bengali movie of 2011, just do let me know by commenting using the comment box.
+Your feedback is really valuable to me.